Plea Withdrawal in California

 It’s important to note that if you decide to file a motion to withdrawal your guilty or no-contest plea then any plea bargain that you were offered is no longer valid.

 If you feel like you accidentally or unknowingly entered a guilty plea and you want to withdrawal that plea then it’s vital to talk to an experienced attorney immediately.
-Seppi Esfandi is a Certified Specialist in Criminal Law with over 13 years of experience representing clients for a myriad of crimes.
+Seppi Esfandi is an Expert in Criminal Law with over 16 years of experience representing clients for a myriad of crimes.
 He is also experienced withdrawing guilty and no-contest pleas for his clients.